ghaiklor/sails-service-storage/README.md

 Service for Sails framework with Storage features.

-> Stability: 1 - Experimental.
+> Stability: 2 - Unstable.
-> This module was introduced recently, and may change or be removed in future versions.
-> Please try it out and provide feedback.
-> If it addresses a use-case that is important to you, tell the core developer.
+> The API is in the process of settling, but has not yet had sufficient real-world testing to be considered stable.
+> Backwards-compatibility will be maintained if reasonable.

 ## Getting Started